Richard Ash (American football): Dallas Cowboys

-San Antonio Commanders (AAF)
+San Antonio Commanders

 On January 5, 2019, Ash was signed by the San Antonio Commanders of the Alliance of American Football.
 On January 30, he was released by the Commanders as part of the final training camp cuts.
 He was added to the team's rights list and re-signed to a contract on March 25.
 He was activated to the roster on March 26.
 The league ceased operations in April 2019.

-Dallas Renegades (XFL)
+Dallas Renegades

 In 2020, he was signed by the Dallas Renegades of the XFL.
 He was waived during final roster cuts on January 22.
 In March, amid the COVID-19 pandemic, the league announced that it would be cancelling the rest of the season.
 The XFL suspended operations on April 10.